 Here are our top activities to convince you why Blenheim, New Zealand doesn’t suck!

-Blenheim, in New Zealand has a core vineyard trail that can take up at least 2 days of your time.
-It’s the best vineyard route in New Zealand if you ask me.
+Blenheim, New Zealand is the wine centre of the country which is why it is adored for its core vineyard trail that can take up at least 2 days of your time.
+It’s undisputedly the best vineyard route in New Zealand.
 Join a wine tour of the region.

 You’re not a wine connoisseur?
 Blenheim also has the MOA brewery open for tasting and a chocolate factory.
 Can’t go wrong with that!
 I was toast by the end of my wine tour in Blenheim.